armanengin/ReadingIsGood/README.md

 # ReadingIsGood
-ReadingIsGood is a basic library system with a feature of ordering statistics for every customer.
+ReadingIsGood is a basic library system with a feature of statistics for every customer's orders.
 Customers can get their ordering datas for a time period that they want to know.

 # Project Description
 Backend of a basic Library Management System called ReadingIsGood.